 In May 1960, Fort Snelling Air Force Station transferred 146 acres of land to the national cemetery.
 One more land transfer of 177 acres followed in 1961, bringing the cemetery to its present size.
 Because of the frigid winters, about 1,000 graves are dug each fall to be used for winter interments.

 Monuments and Memorials

 Fort Snelling contains a memorial pathway that is lined with a variety of veteran’s memorials from various organizations.
-As of Aug.
-2006, there are 64 memorials at Fort Snelling National Cemetery—most commemorating soldiers of the 20th-century wars.
+As of the end of 2015, there are 75 memorials at Fort Snelling National Cemetery — most commemorating soldiers of the 20th-century wars.

 Medal of Honor Recipients

 Staff Sergeant Robert J. Pruden, (Vietnam), 75th Infantry, U.S. Army.
 Quang Ngai Province, Republic of Vietnam, Nov.
 29, 1969 (Section M, Grave 5710).